 - Deadline for submission is April 1.

-- Selection will be made by the Student Research and Development Grants Committee.
+- Selection will be made by the Faculty Development Committee.

 - Selection will be based on a) excellence of academic record and qualifications relevant to the specific project, such as courses taken and aptitude for research; b) quality of application statements; and c) recommendation of faculty advisor.